The Easy Visa Process for South Korea

 Later on, I also got a hard copy sent to me.
 It FINALLY had my full name.
 Such a relief.

-Then, I sent my degree that already had an apostille and the FBI PDF to the recruiting agency.
+Then, I sent my degree which already had an apostille, and the FBI PDF to the recruiting agency.
 They are based in California.
 I also had to get my degree verified through National Student Clearinghouse for $15.
 I’m not sure if that is a Korean requirement or just the agency’s.
 That was a PDF though so I didn’t have to send the physical copy to CA.

 The agency in CA was amiable.
 They were able to get my FBI check apostilled much faster than I would’ve been able to on my own.
 To send all of my documents to CA was around $5.
 I obviously had to pay another $55 to get the FBI apostilled. **sigh.

 During this time, around mid-September, it was taking people 10-11 weeks to get their background checks.
 It took mine about a week thanks to the agency.
 The agency in CA was able to send my documents to the original recruiter’s office in Korea.
 From their office in Korea, they sent it to the recruiter’s office that I was going to sign with.

 My recruiter was super disorganized with everything during the visa process for South Korea so they wanted me to send my physical documents to Korea.
 My friend’s recruiter had her send the documents as PDFs to speed up the process.

 **Be careful and do research if you decide to go through a recruiter.

 Some don’t care about you and just want the money, which confuses me cause if you don’t get to Korea then they don’t get paid so I’m not sure how it works in their favor.
 My recruiter always tried to rush things which made me anxious.
 I didn’t want to move slowly but I also wanted to make sure everything was done correctly.